iankitnegi/DataPy/Jupyter/README.md

 7. Iteration
    - For Loop
    - While Loop
    - Create List with the range() funn
+   - Use conditional statement & loop together
+   - Iterating over Dictionaries
+8.